duykhoa/quote_center/data/JimRohn.md

 You can cut a tree down with a hammer.
 It takes about 30 days.
 If you trade the hammer for an axe, you can cut the tree down in about 30 minutes.
 The difference between the 30 days and the 30 minutes is the tool.
 And your best communication tool is your skill.

-Here’s what I call the best kept secret of the rich.
-I couldn’t believe when I found out that rich people have about 24 hours a day.
+Here's what I call the best kept secret of the rich.
+I couldn't believe when I found out that rich people have about 24 hours a day.
 And poor people have about 24 hours a day.
-Wouldn’t that drive you mad until you found out what the difference was?
+Wouldn't that drive you mad until you found out what the difference was?

 Make sure that what you finally do is a product of your own conclusions.
-That’s what valuable.
+That's what valuable.

 We must all be students of consequences.